jiansongyang/scrapy-auto-translation-middleware/README.md

 		total_area = scrapy.Field()
 		total_area_in_sq_miles = scrapy.Field(auto_translate=True, translate=sqkm_to_sqmi, source="total_area")

-In cases where `translate` is present, all other field options (e.g. "source") will be provided to
+In cases where `translate` is present, all other field options (e.g. "source") will be provided to the translator function (and the callback function, if returned) in k

 ## Write your own translation middleware